smarter777/smarter777/README.md

 </h4>
 ## About me:
 <p>
 Dear Everyone, I have a Bachelor's Degree in Software Engineering.
-I'm a Passionate Software Developer with extensive experience in Web Development and AWS Development.
+I'm a Passionate Software Developer with extensive experience in Web & Mobile Development and AWS Development.
 I have contributed to Dozens of successful projects so far, and I look forward to working on many more.
 I am comfortable providing my services for short and long-term projects.
 In my work, I always choose technologies best-suited to the project or company I am working for.
 I'm continually improving my current skills and learning a new stack.
 I build responsive websites and apps of the highest possible standard using the latest technologies and trends.
 </p>